evanwill/refine-lessons/advanced_api.md

 ```

 The preview should show a JSON response with sentiment probability values.
-To retrieve sentiment analysis data for the first lines of the sonnets (remember we are still adding a column based on *first*!), put this basic Jython pattern together with the values of the cells.
+To retrieve sentiment analysis data for the first lines of the sonnets (remember we are still adding a column based on *first*!), put the basic Jython pattern together with the values of the cells:
-Paste this script into the expression window:

 ```
 import urllib2